How to start a land clearing business

 Here are 3 immediate steps to take:

 Look for someone with proven experience on a Compact Track Loader.
-Beyond just operating, they need key certifications.
-OSHA 10-hour construction safety training is a minimum.
+Beyond operating, they need key certifications.
+The OSHA 10-hour Outreach Training Program covers hazard identification and the Focus Four hazards that cause most construction fatalities.
+It is a voluntary federal program, but several states and many commercial contractors require the card before they let a worker on site.
 Also, confirm if your truck and trailer combination requires the driver to have a Commercial Driver's License (CDL).

 Manage your payroll and workflow

 A mistake some new owners make is misclassifying an operator as a 1099 contractor to save money.
-This can lead to severe IRS penalties.
-You should plan to hire them as a W-2 employee and budget an extra 20-30% on top of their wage for payroll taxes and workers' comp.
+The IRS classifies workers based on behavioral control, financial control, and the relationship of the parties, and misclassification can trigger back taxes, FICA liabilities, and penalties.
+You can review the IRS worker classification guidance to confirm you are filing correctly.
+Plan to hire your operator as a W-2 employee and budget an extra 20 to 30% on top of their wage for payroll taxes and workers' comp.

 For daily operations, you can use a simple app like CompanyCam.
 It allows your operator to take timestamped photos of the job site.
 This provides clear proof of progress for clients and protects you from disputes over damages or completed work.